 In addition to his expertise in corporate finance, audit and risk management, Mr Turvey has extensive experience in commercialisation and pharmaceutical product development.

-Mr Turvey is currently a principal of Foursight Associates Pty Ltd, a non-executive director of ASX-listed Viralytics Limited, and a director of Victorian Government owned entity Agriculture Victoria Services Pty Ltd.
+Mr Turvey is currently a principal of Foursight Associates Pty Ltd and a director of Victorian Government owned entity Agriculture Victoria Services Pty Ltd.

 Chair of Audit & Risk Committee